 - Travel Vests: These wearable car seats, like the RideSafer travel vest, are lightweight and can easily fit in your carry-on backpack or in the overhead bins.
-Meeting or exceeding all federal safety standards, it’s also a safer alternative to the rental car seat for children who weigh at least 30 pounds.
+It meets or exceeds all federal safety standards.
+It’s also a safer alternative to the rental car seat for children who weigh at least 30 pounds.
 Plus, depending on the length of your vacation, the rental price and the vest may be similar in price; if not, monthly payments through some manufacturers make this a solid option for frequent travelers or even frequent carpoolers.

 - Buy a car seat at your destination: This may not seem like a solution, but it will spare your home car seat from incurring any serious damages and ensure there’s no accident history the rental dealership overlooked.
-Ideally, a friend in the area could pick up the car seat for you and meet you at the airport; without help, this may not be a serious solution as it’s never a good idea to drive even short distances with your child not in a car seat.
+Ideally, a friend in the area could pick up the car seat for you and meet you at the airport.
+Without help, this may not be a serious solution.
+It’s never a good idea to drive even short distances with your child not in a car seat.
 However, this way allows parents to handpick their car seat and know it’s in perfect condition.
-If it’s a place you visit often, you could store the seat with friends or families so it’s available for future trips, eliminating hassle indefinitely.
+If it’s a place you visit often, you could store the seat with friends or families.
+Then it’s available for future trips, eliminating hassle indefinitely.

 We’d love to hear your thoughts on rental car seats or any of the three alternative options mentioned above.
 If you’ve rented a seat before, was it a positive or negative experience?
 Let us know in the comments below.